7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

 To define roles, you have to create a document that lists each role and explains their duties during social media campaigns.

-And if you have multiple people in each role, you can list their names and specific tasks assigned to them during social media campaigns.
+And if you have multiple people in each role, list their names and specific tasks assigned to them during social media campaigns.

-Then, you can upload the document to your project management software.
+Then, upload the document to your project management software.

 Josh Krakauer, the CEO at Sculpt, explains how the B2B social media marketing agency approaches team roles: